Bernedoodle puppies litter

 Sebaceous Adenitis

 Sebaceous Adenitis is a skin disease that is not only found in dogs but also in other animals like horses, cats, and rabbits.
 Poodles are prone to this skin disease because they have a double coat, so Bernedoodles usually inherit it from them.
-The symptom of this disease is silver dandruff and hair loss in extreme conditions.
+The symptoms of this disease are silver dandruff and hair loss in extreme conditions.

 Moreover, try to brush their teeth regularly to avoid any oral health issues in your cute doggies because oral hygiene is very important for a dog’s general health.